Career Profile: Creative Director

 Education and Training:

-Most Creative Director positions require a bachelor's degree and/or related experience.
-Agencies usually ask for at least five years experience and the trend shows many ask for at least seven years of experience in advertising.
-Larger cities tend to ask for at least 10 years experience.
+Most Creative Director positions require a bachelor's degree in creative design, advertising, or a related field.
+Agencies usually ask for at least five years of experience, and the trend shows many ask for at least seven years of experience in advertising.
+Larger cities tend to ask for at least ten years experience.

-As with many roles in advertising, especially creative roles, there isn't a typical day as such.
-Things can vary greatly from one day to the next.
+As with many roles in advertising, things can vary greatly from one day to the next.
 However, during a typical week, the creative director can expect to:

 - Attend strategy meetings for new business